toriancrane/pulumi-api/README.md

 A Pulumi program is a more traditional way of defining and managing infrastructure as code using Pulumi's libraries.
 It is typically written in a general-purpose programming language and executed via Pulumi's CLI using commands such as `pulumi up`, `pulumi preview`, `pulumi destroy`, `pulumi stack init` etc.

-A Pulumi Automation API program also allows defining and managing infrastructure, but it can orchestrate the entire lifecycle of infrastructure directly within embedded environments (such as web servers), eliminating the need to interact with a CLI.
+A Pulumi Automation API program also allows defining and managing infrastructure, but where it differs is that it can orchestrate the entire lifecycle of infrastructure directly within embedded environments (such as web servers), eliminating the need to interact with a CLI.

-Simply put, the CLI is excellent for manually deploying infrastructure and working with individual stacks, but for complex deployments, customized workflows, or integration with other software, the Automation API shines as it offers greater flexibility and control.
+Simply put, the CLI is excellent for manually deploying infrastructure and working with individual stacks, but for complex deployments, customized workflows, or integration with other software, the Automation API shines for the greater flexibility and control that it offers.

 Let's explore a practical Python example for both options to illustrate the difference.